dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 #### Assert thrown exception messages

 To assert an exception message it is important to actually assert the correct (expected) exception message.
-It is not enough to just assert than an exception occurred, because the exception that was thrown can be due to any other reason than what we expected.
+It is not enough to just assert that an exception occurred, because the exception that was thrown can be due to any other reason than what we expected.
 To assert the correct error message we should use the localized message string from the function being tested.
 This will